lucaslegname/lucaslegname.github.io/_posts/2021-01-22-mitmproxy-m1-mac.md

 The new M1-powered Macs are available since a few months now and even though most apps are already compatible with the ARM chip (natively or through **Rosetta 2**), there is still one big missing : **Docker**.

 To be accurate, Docker is currently available on M1 Macs but only as a **Tech Preview**.
-If you are looking for something stable, you should better wait a bit but if you don't mind wasting some time on weird issues and want to experience Docker on ARM before everyone else then this build is for you.
+If you are looking for something stable, you should better wait a bit but if you don't mind wasting some time on weird bugs and want to experience Docker on ARM before everyone else then this build is for you.

 In a previous post, I suggested using **mitmproxy** through **Docker** to keep you computer clean and ease versions switching.
 So as I freshly received my M1-powered Macbook Air, I wanted to do the same thing with my new computer.